LukSiman/google-homepage/README.md

 I will create a copy of google's homepage.

-Skills to use:
-cmd commands
-git commands
-html
-chrome dev tools
+Skills to use: cmd commands, git commands, html, chrome dev tools